Western State College of Law: Bar passage

+The pass rate for Western State alumni taking the California bar exam for the first time in February 2025 was 88%.

 Rankings

-U.S. News & World Report ranks the school in the last group of 180–196 out of 196 schools, the bottom 8% at most.
+U.S. News & World Report ranked the school in the last group of 180–196 out of 196 schools, the bottom 8% at most.
 In 2020, among all law schools, Western State had the third-highest Diversity Index, as reported by U.S. News & World Report.
 In addition, in 2020, it received an A+ for Diversity in National Jurist's Best Law Schools.

 Costs

 The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at the Western State College of Law for the 2018–19 academic year was $63,692 for a student living at home and $77,126 for a full-time student that is self-supporting.

 Post-graduation employment

 According to Western State's ABA-required disclosures, 88.3% of the Class of 2022 obtained some form of employment ten months after graduation.
 25 members, being 58% of the class, obtained JD-required employment, and 7 members, being 16% of the class, obtained JD-advantage employment.
 Excluding solo practitioners, 55.3% of the class obtained full-time, long-term, JD-required employment with most employed in law firms of 1–10 lawyers.